 0.1 seconds.
-The accessory on the 2^{nd} and 3^{rd} address will then activated after the delay time has passed.
+The accessory on the $2^{nd}$ and $3^{rd}$ address will then activated after the delay time has passed.
 Both delay times are relative to the moment of activating the input port.

-In the figure on the right first the accessory on address 20 ('own' address) will be activated, when activated by port 5.
+In the figure below first the accessory on address 20 ('own' address) will be activated, when activated by port 5.
 There is no delay possible.